EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 {: #ACE-introspect title="ACE Token Introspection with Client Token."}
 {: artwork-align="center"}

+By mapping the EALS client and server to the ACE client and resource server, respectively, this application of ACE enables the authorization of EALS client and establishment of a shared key, which can be used as master secret with OSCOAP in the simple enrollment protocol ({{simple-enroll}}).
+In this case, the access token contains access rights to /eals, but is not bound to a particular resource server.
+The access token could be pre-provisioned to the client, e.g. during manufacture.
+Information about binding to resource server comes with the introspection response.

 Section 2 of {{I-D.seitz-ace-oscoap-profile}} defines additional common header parameters for COSE_Key structure that are used to carry OSCOAP input parameters Sender and Recipient ID.
 OSCOAP master secret is transported as part of the symmetric COSE_Key object.
 This document uses the same construct.
 COSE_Key object with OSCOAP input parameters present is transported as part of the introspection response and the client token.

 For the benefit of the client authorizing the enrollment, this document defines an additional common parameter for the client token called voucher, extending the definition in Section 7.4 of {{I-D.ietf-ace-oauth-authz}}: